otoDB/otoDB/CONTRIBUTING.md

 ```

 ## TODO

-Big Picture
-- [ ] Forum
-- [ ] Private messaging
-- [ ] External wiki

 General
 - [x] Model for songs
-- Segregates song authors from actual creators
+- [ ] Segregates song authors from actual creators
-- Allows for searching for videos using a song
+- [ ] Allows for searching for videos using a song
 - [ ] Create base abstract classes for sources
 - [ ] Allow tags to be weighted